Static pricing for multi-unit prophet inequalities: Abstract

 We study a pricing problem where a seller has $k$ identical copies of a product, buyers arrive sequentially, and the seller prices the items aiming to maximize social welfare.
 When $k=1$, this is the so called \emph{prophet inequality} problem for which there is a simple pricing scheme achieving a competitive ratio of $1/2$.
 On the other end of the spectrum, as $k$ goes to infinity, the asymptotic performance of both static and adaptive pricing is well understood.

 We provide a static pricing scheme for the small-supply regime: where $k$ is small but larger than $1$.
 Prior to our work, the best competitive ratio known for this setting was the $1/2$ that follows from the single-unit prophet inequality.
 Our pricing scheme is easy to describe as well as practical -- it is anonymous, non-adaptive, and order-oblivious.
 We pick a single price that equalizes the expected fraction of items sold and the probability that the supply does not sell out before all customers are served; this price is then offered to each customer while supply lasts.
-This pricing scheme achieves a competitive ratio that increases gradually with the supply and approaches to $1$ at the optimal rate.
-Astonishingly, for $k<20$, it even outperforms the state-of-the-art adaptive pricing for the small-$k$ regime \cite{Alaei11}.
+This extends an approach introduced by Samuel-Cahn \cite{samuel1984comparison} for the case of $k=1$.
+This pricing scheme achieves a competitive ratio that increases gradually with the supply.
+Subsequent work \cite{JiangMaZhang_tightness} shows that our pricing scheme is the optimal static pricing for every value of $k$.